victoria-analyst/pawly-data-analytics/README.md

 My role — data analyst:
 database design, SQL analysis, dashboarding, and behavioral analytics.

 ⚠️ Data note: insights are based on a small sample and short time window, collected manually from open sources.
-Not representative of the full market — see limitations in each analysis section.
+Not representative of the full market.

 ## What I Did
 - Designed a BigQuery schema for the pet services database